RonjaBaeumel/tor_timing_correlation_project/traffic_scripts/TAFFIC_GEN.md

     ```bash
     TOR_SOCKS_PORT=9055 torsocks curl http://www.google.com
     ```
-- Hidden service to host a simple web server with a .onion address For this use node 008c to configure your service on and open the torrc file again.
+- Hidden service to host a simple web server with a .onion address.<br>
+    For this use node 008c to configure your service on and open the torrc file again.
 Then add these two lines:
     ```bash
-    HiddenServiceDir <complete_path_to_your>/chutney/net/nodes/008c/hs  #
+    HiddenServiceDir <complete_path_to_your>/chutney/net/nodes/008c/hs  #insert your path
     HiddenServicePort 80 127.0.0.1:8080
     ```